consistence/coding-standard/consistence-coding-standard.md

     * If a method has arguments type hinted with types (classes, interfaces) and no return value it is omitted.
     * If a method has an argument without typehint, PHPDoc is present.
     * If a method has an array argument, PHPDoc is present.
-    * If a method has return value, PHPDoc is present.
-      * This is valid only until return type hints will be introduced in PHP 7.

 ### Constants